rails/rails/guides/source/association_basics.md

 WARNING: You should not specify this option on a `belongs_to` association that is connected with a `has_many` association on the other class.
 Doing so can lead to orphaned records in your database because destroying the parent object may attempt to destroy its children, which in turn may attempt to destroy the parent again, causing inconsistencies.

-Ensure you do not set or leave the `:nullify` option for associations that have `NOT NULL` database constraints.
-Failing to set `dependent` to destroy these associations will prevent you from changing the associated object because the foreign key of the initial associated object will be set to `NULL`.
+Do not leave the `:nullify` option for associations with `NOT NULL` database constraints.
+Setting `dependent` to `:destroy` is essential; otherwise, the foreign key of the associated object may be set to `NULL`, preventing changes to it.

-Note that :dependent option is ignored when using :through option.

-If using with the :through option, the association on the join model must be a belongs_to, and the records which get deleted are the join records, rather than the associated records.
+NOTE: The `:dependent` option is ignored with the `:through` option.
+When using `:through`, the join model must have a `belongs_to` association, and the deletion affects only the join records, not the associated records.

-If using dependent: :destroy on a scoped association, only the scoped objects are destroyed.
-For example, if a Post model defines has_many :comments, -> { where published: true }, dependent: :destroy and destroy is called on a post, only published comments are destroyed.
-This means that any unpublished comments in the database would still contain a foreign key pointing to the now deleted post.
+When using `dependent: :destroy` on a scoped association, only the scoped objects are destroyed.
+For example, in a `Post` model defined as `has_many :comments, -> { where published: true }, dependent: :destroy`, calling destroy on a post will only delete published comments, leaving unpublished comments intact with a foreign key pointing to the deleted post.

-You cannot use the :dependent option directly on a has_and_belongs_to_many (HABTM) association in Rails.
-The :dependent option is used with has_many, has_one, and belongs_to associations to specify what should happen to the associated records when the owner is destroyed.

-For has_and_belongs_to_many associations, you typically need to handle the deletion of join table records manually or switch to using a has_many :through association, which gives you more flexibility and allows you to use the :dependent option.
+You cannot use the `:dependent` option directly on a `has_and_belongs_to_many` association.
+To manage deletions of join table records, handle them manually or switch to a `has_many :through` association, which provides more flexibility and supports the `:dependent` option.

 ##### `:foreign_key`